Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

 \subsection{Consequences on contrast perception}

-The proposed relation implies that the Divisive Normalization kernel \emph{inherits} the structure of the Wilson-Cowan interaction matrix (typically Gaussian \cite{Wilson73,Faugueras09}), modified by some specific signal dependent diagonal matrices, as seen in Eq. \ref{relation_W_H}, and allows to explain a range of contrast perception phenomena.
+The proposed relation implies that the Divisive Normalization kernel \emph{inherits} the structure of the Wilson-Cowan interaction matrix (typically Gaussian \cite{Wilson73,Faugueras09}), modified by some specific signal dependent diagonal matrices, as seen after Eq. \ref{relation_W_H}, and allows to explain a range of contrast perception phenomena.

 First, regarding the structure of the kernel, we show that our prediction is consistent with previously required modifications of the Gaussian kernel in Divisive Normalization to reproduce contrast perception~\cite{Martinez19}.
-Second, we show that this non-Gaussian kernel modifies its shape following a signal-dependent behavior, thus explaining the experiments reported in \cite{Cavanaugh02b,Coen12}.
+Second, we show that the kernel in Divisive Normalization modifies its shape depending on the signal, thus explaining the behavior previously reported in \cite{Cavanaugh02b,Coen12}.
 Third, we use the predicted signal-dependent kernel to simulate contrast response curves consistent with \cite{Foley94,Watson97}.
-And finally, the proposed relation is also applied to reproduce the experimental visibility of spatial patterns in more general contexts as subjective image quality assessment \cite{LIVE6,ponomarenko08}.
+And finally, the proposed relation is also applied to reproduce the experimental visibility of spatial patterns in more general contexts as subjective image quality assessment \cite{LIVE6,ponomarenko08,TID2008}.

+In this section we do not integrate the Wilson-Cowan differential equation, but we use the expression for the steady state solution with the kernel obtained from the proposed relation.
+This alleviates computation so, as opposed to the previous Section, in the following examples we use a wavelet representation of higher dimensionality, with 4 scales and 4 orientations, applied on bigger images, $64\times64$.
+Regarding the parameters, we use unit-norm Gaussian kernels in $\vect{H}^{ws}$ or $\vect{W}$, and constants $\vect{k}$ and $\vect{b}$ also defined over 4~scales and 4~orientations, directly taken from~\cite{Martinez19}.